 We determined the FTC's overall maturity level for the configuration management program is Managed and Measurable.
 The FTC consistently implemented an organization-wide configuration management plan, and the plan was integrated into risk management and continuous monitoring processes.
-The FTC identified configuration management roles and responsibilities that described specific functions to be performed by officials.
-The FTC established an Enterprise Change Advisory Board (ECAB) to approve and manage all configuration changes.
-The FTC monitors, analyzes, and reports qualitative and quantitative performance measures on the effectiveness of its change control activities.
+The FTC identified configuration management roles and responsibilities that described specific functions to be performed by officials and established an Enterprise Change Advisory Board to approve and manage all configuration changes.
+The FTC monitors, analyze and reports qualitative and quantitative performance measures on the effectiveness of its change control activities, and documented lessons learned on the effectiveness of its change control activities.